5 Easy Ways to Identify between Petrol Cars and Diesel Cars

 However, it’s still easy to put petrol in a diesel car because the slim petrol pump nozzle will slide into the diesel car’s fuel filler neck.
-To avoid such accident, you should be careful whether the nozzle nicely fits into the filler neck.
+To avoid such accidents, you should be careful whether the nozzle fits nicely into the filler neck.
 Don’t fill up if the nozzle feels too tight or too loose.

 In addition, you can identify the two engines by looking at the registry.
 Looking at the car documents you will know what type of fuel your car is using.
 We think that this is also a very simple and exact way to do it.

 There’s another way you can also apply is by looking at the rev counter.
 Most petrol cars will have 8000 RPMs from 0 to 8.
 For diesel cars only 0 to 6 means 6000 RPMs, some diesel cars have 7000 revolutions.